SSWConsulting/SSW.Rules.Content/rules/create-appointment-for-flights/rule.md

 * Enter all of the flight details into the appointment - include the name and the flight number (⚠️as a minimum) plus the booking number and departure time in the subject. i.e. QF1234 – REF#102065 – 7:30pm.
 * It’s also wise to include the exact location in the appointment, specifically the Terminal number.
 This will help make it as clear as possible, and you can see the relevant information without even opening the appointment.
 * If someone is picking you up, include the arrival time and invite any relevant parties.
 E.g. The Boss's wife would like to know when he is flying out and coming home.
-* When possible, always include the terminal number in the location feild and if a non-standard terminal E.g. Jetstar flights highlight it with: "WARNING: Different terminal.
+* When possible, always include the terminal number in the location field and if a non-standard terminal E.g. Jetstar flights highlight it with: "WARNING: Different terminal.
 Allow more time".
 * Make sure to include any unusual information about the flight E.g. "You are not flying with your preferred airline because xxx..."
 OR "As per our conversation, you are flying via Melbourne, because xxx..."